Chock full o'Nuts: Jingle

 Better coffee Rockefeller's money can't buy.

 The company was compelled to alter the lyrics from "Rockefeller's money" to "a millionaire's money" after being sued by New York governor Nelson Rockefeller, who owned coffee interests in Latin America.
 Mid-2000s versions of the jingle replace "millionaire" with "billionaire".

 Use in film

+In the 1976 film Marathon Man, the Dustin Hoffman character gets into his girlfriend's car across from the Chock full o'Nuts restaurant at 50th and Broadway in Manhattan.